FAQs

 Will you give me a meal plan?

-Simply said, all dietitians are nutritionists, but not all nutritionists are dietitians.
-A Registered Dietitian has additional qualifications that must be met, which include:
+All dietitians are nutritionists, but not all nutritionists are dietitians.
+A Registered Dietitian (RD) meets additional qualifications:

 Appointment Information